Mocbuilder/DK2_Utilities/README.md

 # FAQ
 ## There was an Update for a mod/the game, do I have to run the program again ?
 Yes, do to the files which are being modified getting replaced when a mod or the game gets updated, you will have to run the program again.

+# ToDo/Confirmed Feature Requests
+- Include base-game units in Supply Editor
+- Choose which folders/mods to apply the supply edit to